Do you use a business plan?

 - The templates also often short-change the marketing and customer service aspects of the business, arguably the most vital parts of business activity for micro-businesses.

 Even though commonly used business plan templates or outlines don't serve solo professionals particularly well, you still will do better in your business if you have a written business plan.
-So if the dirty little secret of your business is that you've done no formal planning, listen up!
-You need a plan!
+So if the dirty little secret of your business is that you've done no formal planning let's change that.
+You need, at least, a short term 6 month focused business planner.
 Here are just a few reasons why.

-- A completed plan gives you specific goals to hit at specific times, which allows you to review and reflect how you are doing up against what you said you could do 3 months, 6 months, or a year ago.
+- A completed plan gives you specific goals to hit at specific times.
+This allows you to review how you are doing up against what you said you could do 3 months, 6 months, or a year ago.

-- Often even more valuable than both of the above, having a plan helps you avoid the “bright, shiny object syndrome” that so many of us have.
+- Having a completed business plan helps you avoid the “bright shiny object syndrome” that so many of us have.
 It gives you a quick way to judge whether the opportunity is a distraction or something that will actually help you hit your goals.

 There's much more that proper business planning can do for solo professionals.
 And by proper, I mean planning that is crafted specifically for a small, solo business that operates out of the home (or a small solo office).
 I like the idea of a shorter-term 6 month planner because it seems less daunting – and you can add it right into a longer-term business plan, too.

 Here's my 6 month focused business planner for you

 I've developed a 5 page 6 month planner that you can download by leaving your name and email here.
 I'd love to hear how it's helped you plan for your next 6 months.

 Related Article: 7 Signs Your Brand is Fuzzy and Forgettable